doverunner/multi-drm-flutter-sdk/README.md

-# DOVERUNNER Multi-DRM Flutter SDK
+# DoveRunner Multi-DRM Flutter SDK

-`DOVERUNNER Multi-DRM Flutter SDK` (`Flutter SDK` for short) is a product that makes it easy to apply Widevine and FairPlay DRM when developing media service apps in a Flutter-based cross-platform application development environment.
+`DoveRunner Multi-DRM Flutter SDK` (`Flutter SDK` for short) is a product that makes it easy to apply Widevine and FairPlay DRM when developing media service apps in a Flutter-based cross-platform application development environment.
 It supports streaming and downloading scenarios of content encrypted with Widevine and FairPlay DRM on Android and iOS apps developed with Flutter.

 ## Packages
 ```
 DoveRunner DRM Flutter SDK
     |
-    ├─ dr-multi-drm-sdk     // DOVERUNNER DRM Flutter SDK
+    ├─ dr-multi-drm-sdk     // DoveRunner DRM Flutter SDK
     |    ├─ dr_multi_drm_sdk
     |    ├─ dr_multi_drm_sdk_android
     |    ├─ dr_multi_drm_sdk_interface